pinecoders/pinecoders.github.io/faq_and_code/README.md

 ```

-### How can I plot a moving average when the chart's timeframe is 1D or higher?
+### How can I plot a moving average only when the chart's timeframe is 1D or higher?

 We use ``f_chartTfInMinutes() >= 1440`` in here to test if the chart's timeframe is one day (1440 minutes) or greater.
 Our ``f_chartTfInMinutes()`` converts the chart's timeframe in minutes: